Jimmy Van Heusen: Life and career

 Van Heusen then teamed up with lyricist Sammy Cahn.
 Their three Academy Awards for Best Song were won for "All the Way" (1957) from The Joker Is Wild, "High Hopes" (1959) from A Hole in the Head, and "Call Me Irresponsible" (1963) from Papa's Delicate Condition.
 Their songs were also featured in Ocean's Eleven (1960), which included Dean Martin's version of "Ain't That a Kick in the Head", and in Robin and the 7 Hoods (1964), in which Frank Sinatra sang the Oscar-nominated "My Kind of Town".

 Cahn and Van Heusen also wrote "Love and Marriage" (1955), "To Love and Be Loved", "Come Fly with Me", "Only the Lonely", and "Come Dance with Me" with many of their compositions being the title songs for Frank Sinatra's albums of the late 1950s.

 Van Heusen wrote the music for five Broadway musicals: Swingin' the Dream (1939); Nellie Bly (1946), Carnival in Flanders (1953), Skyscraper (1965), and Walking Happy (1966).
-While Van Heusen did not achieve nearly the success on Broadway that he did in Hollywood, at least two songs from Van Heusen musicals can legitimately be considered standards: "Darn That Dream" from Swingin' the Dream; "Here's That Rainy Day" from Carnival in Flanders.
+While Van Heusen did not achieve nearly the success on Broadway that he did in Hollywood, at least two songs from Van Heusen musicals can legitimately be considered standards: "Darn That Dream" from Swingin' the Dream; and "Here's That Rainy Day" from Carnival in Flanders.

-He became an inductee of the Songwriters Hall of Fame in 1971.
+He was inducted into the Songwriters Hall of Fame in 1971.

-Van Heusen composed over 1000 songs, of which 50 became standards.
-His songs are featured in over 580 films.
+Van Heusen composed over 1,000 songs, of which 50 became standards.
+His songs are featured in over 726 films and tv shows.

 Personal life

 Van Heusen was known to be quite popular among women.
-James Kaplan in his book Frank: The Voice (2010) wrote, "He played piano beautifully, wrote gorgeously poignant songs about romance...he had a fat wallet, he flew his own plane; he never went home alone."
-Van Heusen was once described by Angie Dickinson, "You would not pick him over Clark Gable any day, but his magnetism was irresistible."
+He said, "I took song writing seriously when I discovered girls".
+James Kaplan in his book Frank: The Voice (2010) wrote, "He played piano beautifully, wrote gorgeously poignant songs about romance... he had a fat wallet, he flew his own plane; he never went home alone".
+Van Heusen was once described by Angie Dickinson, "You would not pick him over Clark Gable any day, but his magnetism was irresistible".
+Referring to the composer's virility, lyricist Sammy Cahn said, "Sinatra thought he was Van Heusen, but he couldn't pass the physical".

 In his 20s he began to shave his head when he started losing his hair, a practice ahead of its time.
-He once said "I would rather write songs than do anything else – even fly."
+He once said "I would rather write songs than do anything else – even fly".
 Kaplan also reported that he was a "hypochondriac of the first order" who kept a Merck manual at his bedside, injected himself with vitamins and painkillers, and had surgical procedures for ailments real and imagined.

-I took song writing seriously when I discovered girls.

 It was Van Heusen who rushed Sinatra to the hospital after Sinatra, in despair over the breakup of his marriage to Ava Gardner, slashed one of his wrists in a suicide attempt in November 1953.
 However, this event was never mentioned by Van Heusen in any radio or print interviews given by him.
-Van Heusen himself married for the first time in 1969, at age 56, to Bobbe Brock, originally one of the Brox Sisters and widow of the late producer Bill Perlberg.
+Van Heusen himself married for the first time in 1969, at age 56, to Bobbe Brock, originally one of the Brox Sisters and widow of the producer Bill Perlberg.